FrancoPachue/easybook/README.md

 <h3 align="center">EasyBook API</h3>

   <p align="center">
-    API in charge of saving configurations for new subscriptions with TXODDS Fusion
+    API in charge of saving configurations for new subscriptions for SSE Servers.
   </p>
 </div>